dec112/pidf-lo-javascript/README.md

-# pidf-lo - PIDF-LO and GEOPRIOV handling
+# pidf-lo - PIDF-LO and GEOPRIV handling

 This library should simplify handling PIDF-LO GEOPRIV documents as described in https://tools.ietf.org/html/rfc5491.